hausec/PowerZure/docs/Functions/operational.rst

 **Output**

-URI if successful,  error if failure
+Success message if successful,  error if failure

-Get-RunAsCertificate
+Get-AzureRunAsCertificate
 --------------------

 **Synopsis**